fho/rspamd-iscan/README.md

 It is similar to [isbg](https://gitlab.com/isbg/isbg) but uses rspamd instead of Spamassassin.

-rspamd-iscan scans new mails arriving in a _ScanMailbox_, if they are classified as Spam they are moved to the _SpamMailbox_, otherwise to the _InboxMailbox_.
+rspamd-iscan scans new mails arriving in a _ScanMailbox_.
+The scan result is added as headers to the e-mail and the modified mail either uploaded to the _SpamMailbox_ or the _InboxMailbox_, depending on the classification.
+The unmodified original email is moved from the _ScanMailbox_ to the _BackupMailbox_.
 The _ScanMailBox_ is monitored via IMAP IDLE for new E-Mails and additionally also scanned periodically. \
 Mails in _HamMailbox_ and _UndetectedMailbox_ are processed periodically and fed